Silesian Stadium: Track and field

 In 1967, the Silesian Stadium hosted the Polish Athletics Championships.
 In 1969, during an athletics tournament between Poland, East Germany and Soviet Union, Nadezhda Chizhova became the first woman in history to break the 20 metre barrier in shot put, setting the world record at 20.09m.
 In 2010, an official bid to organize the World Athletics Championships in Chorzów was submitted, however, the city lost to Beijing in the selection process.

-The Slaski Stadium has a Mondo Sportflex Super X 720 track that was laid down in 2017, which has features similar to other Mondo surfaces which were used for the last two World Athletics Championships as well as the Rio 2016 Olympic Games.

 Between 9–12 June 2018, the 11th Polish Summer Special Olympics Games took place at the Silesian Stadium.
 On 22 August 2018, the stadium was chosen to host the Kamila Skolimowska Memorial, which attracted 41,200 spectators.

 In May 2021, Silesian Stadium hosted the 2021 World Athletics Relays and European Team Championships Super League.

 Concerts and other events

 Silesian Stadium has hosted large music concerts in its history by many artists and groups including The Rolling Stones, Metallica, Guns N' Roses, AC/DC, U2, Pearl Jam, Linkin Park, Iron Maiden, Red Hot Chili Peppers, Genesis, The Police, Behemoth, Rammstein, Slipknot, Machine Head.

 In 2009, it was the venue of performances by Monster Jam, and again in 2018.